39zde/factor/CONTRIBUTING.md

  ### Local Storage
  ---

-  Saved the columns widths of every column of every table.<br>
+  Saves the columns widths of every column of every table as a comma separated list of floats.
+Key: `${tableName}-columnWidths`

+  Saves the column order of all columns of a table as a comma separated list of strings.
+Key: `${tableName}-allColumns`

+  Saves the visible columns of a table as a comma separated list of strings.
+Key: `${tableName}-columns`

   _Rating: Low_

 ## Data Structures